ZaeemDollie/PRP-GitHub-Digital-Portfolio-2/README.md

 ![Professional Networking](Professional%20Networking.PNG)

 REFLECTION: STAR TECHNIQUE
-Situation: I needed to learn the importance of networking and how it helps in career development.
+Situation: I had to learn why networking is important and how career development is enhanced.
-Task: The task involved creating a professional profile and connecting with others in my field.
+Task: The task was to establish a professional profile and connect with professional individuals in my career line.
-Action: I created a LinkedIn profile, completed my profile by adding my education and experience, and connected with peers, lecturers, and professionals.
+Action: I created a LinkedIn account, finished filling in my profile by putting experience and education, and networked with colleagues, lecturers, and professionals.
-Result: I now understand how networking can open new doors and build a professional image.
-It also motivated me to maintain my online presence vibrant and professional.
+Result: Now I have a knowledge regarding how networking follows new things and reflects a professional status.

 ---